Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_37_0.png)

+## Conclusion 3:
-#Con3: Above graph indicates that, there is sudden spick observed from the year 1978 to 1997 and than, from 2011 to 2015,  and since 2015 it is decresing.
+Above graph indicates that, there is sudden spick observed from the year 1978 to 1997 and than, from 2011 to 2015,  and since 2015 it is decresing.
 The 1978 - 1997 were the years which recored several historic events, to name a few was Creation of Bandladesh as new nation (Indo-Pak War 1971), Iraq war, USSR invesion to Afghanistan and retreat after disintregration, USA investion in Afghanistan, Kargil War.

 ### TYPE OF ATTACK USED BY TERRORISTS